avillar/uriredirect/readme.md

 # URI Redirection Engine

 ## What does it do?
+- Uses rules to bind URIs with parameters to service endpoints using templated URL patterns.
 - Allows you to put together a list of rewrite rules, very similar to Apache's mod_rewrite, except the rules are persisted in a database, and Django provides a great administration interface.
+- Allows rules to inherit and override or extend parent rules, creating a flexible capability to desribe and bind to complex APIs with many optional parameters.
+- Supports re-usable "API rules", so standard APIs and Linked Data best practices can be implemented simply by binding a URI base (namespace) to the APIs deployed to service it.
+- allows specific rules to override default bindings for URL parameters (e.g. Linked Data _\_view_ parameter to choose specific content profile to return (in addition to MIME type encoding choice via HTTP Content-Type headers)

+## Rules
 - Your rewrite rules specify a regular expression pattern.
 Incoming URI requests are matched against these patterns, and the matching rule determines the destination of the request.
 - You write out the URLs that URIs should redirect to much as you would in Apache's mod_rewrite, using $1, $2 notation to indicate capture groups in the regular expression that should be used as part of the redirect location.
 - For each rewrite rule, you can specify multiple representations.
 The server performs HTTP Content Negotiation on incoming URI requests and uses your content-mappings to send a request with a specific Accept header to the appropriate redirect location.
 - Groups rewrite rules into URI Registers.
 Your server can "serve" any number of URI registers, and might know about other, remote registries.
 If your server recieves a URI request for a URI register that it knows about, but does not serve itself, that request is forwarded to the remote server.
+- rules may inherit from one or more parents, in which case they supply additional rules or overwrite defaults in inherited rules
+- leaving the URI register and matching pattern blank creates an abstract "API binding" that can be re-used for many registers

 ## What gets persisted:
 ### URI Registries